 When I first became a mother and began the game of “raising a kid,” everyone told me that discipline is essential; that routines, rules, limitations, and boundaries are the first things I must “teach” and create for my child if I am to see him grow into the person I desire.

 They were sorely mistaken.
 I mean, I didn’t realize it straight away.
 I tried their parenting advice and realized that I was suffering as a result.
 That my child is in pain, and that our pain isn’t making my spouse particularly pleased.
 This is why I learned how to use Positive Parenting in my daily life!

 Unfortunately, the solution that is correct for me here is the same answer that is causing so much sorrow and misery for so many other families.
 And the explanation is that, while we are not cookies, we live in a cookie-cutter culture that teaches us that there is a single right route that we should all take, even if (and especially when) it makes us unhappy.

-This environment teaches us that if we want to modify a habit, we must do x, y, and z to ensure that the behaviour is never repeated.
+This environment teaches us that if we want to modify a habit, we must do x, y, and z to ensure that the behavior is never repeated.
 This world teaches us that some emotions are forbidden, that certain emotions should not be expressed, and that certain facts should not be spoken.
 “Ri” has been a part of our lives (and parenting) since the beginning.

 How To Raise Children To Be Someone You Can Talk To